SenanayakeSMSN/CNN-image-classification-python/README.md

 Dog;
 Wildlife.

-This project is to train a deep learning model to classify images into one of the three categories (Cat, Dog, Wildlife), using Convolutional Neural Networks (CNNs).
+This project is to train a deep learning model to classify animal's images into one of the three categories (Cat, Dog, Wildlife), using Convolutional Neural Networks (CNNs).